sorich87/import-users-from-csv/readme.txt

 Look at the example.csv file in the plugin directory to have a better understanding of how the your CSV file should be organized.
 You can try importing that file and look at the result.

+= Credits =
+Thanks to Ulrich Sossou for initially creating this plugin.
+Be sure to [check out his other WordPress plugins](https://profiles.wordpress.org/sorich87/) or [GitHub profile](https://github.com/sorich87).

 == Screenshots ==

 1. User import screen